ChristianMc2/Internship-repository/README.md

 ![Details](https://github.com/ChristianMc2/MovieApp/blob/master/appDetails.png)

 ### Create page
 The CSRF token sends a random value to the user and when that user makes a  request it will check to see if the value on your end matches the value on their end.
 A new CSRF token is sent everytime a page with the CSRF token is loaded.
-CSRF tokens should be used for POST, PUT and DELETE methods as they are deemed unsafe by the IETF.
-GET methods are generally safe as they are read only. form.as_table creates a table with all of the parameters defined in the forms.py file and form.non_field_errors makes sure that it
+CSRF tokens should be used for POST, PUT and DELETE methods as they are deemed unsafe.
+GET methods are generally safe as they are read only. form.as_table creates a table with all of the parameters defined in the forms.py file.
 ```
 {% extends 'Movie/movie_base.html' %}
 {% load staticfiles %}